 Recognize the contradictions between surveillance and security, with one undermining the other.

 Note that Public confidence in the privacy of personal data has been shaken by a) the increasing use of personal data by commercial enterprises to maximise business revenues, with limited control available to individual users over their own information; and b) recent revelations concerning the extent of mass surveillance of personal data and communications, including internet use, by government agencies.
 These two factors threaten public confidence in ICTs and especially the internet, and could in particular inhibit the use of cloud computing.
-They also raise the risk of data becoming available to criminal organisations and so increase the vulnerability of electronic commerce.
+They also raise the risk of data becoming available to criminals and so increase the vulnerability of electronic commerce.